 Fully Supported Base Frame

-with a fully supported frame is one of the graetest designs it is also the main design used in industrial and professional router machines.
+with a fully supported frame is one of the greatest designs it is also the main design used in industrial and professional router machines.

 For this frame design to be able to flex or deform the material would have to compress.

 There are also drawbacks with this design they are, You will need to add an extra stepper, lead screw, ball screw and proximity sensor or limit switch, so this alone will bump up the cost of your design.
-You could employ a fully supported frame design and only use one motor (stepper) and use a pulley belt system, but for this system you would need to ensure your motor is up to the job as it will be under a lot of load, this will be covered in the CNC drive system section where we will show you how to work that out.
-With the fully supported design you can get away with lighter materials, because it is supported against the floor and other structure.
+You could employ a fully supported frame design and only use one motor (stepper) and use a pulley belt system, but for this system you would need to ensure your motor is up to the job as it will be under a lot of loads, this will be covered in the CNC drive system section where we will show you how to work that out.
+With the fully supported design, you can get away with lighter materials because it is supported by the floor and other structure.